levashovm/nu_python_scripts/README.md

 ```bash
 python pull_messages
 ```
 6. If there is an Error message `No module named ...` you can install that module using the `pip` utility.
-In this example, requests was missing and it was installed with
+In this example, the module `requests` was missing and it was installed with
 ```bash
 pip install requests
 ```